luisanogueira/luisanogueira/README.md

 I am Luísa, a brazilian / portuguese front-end developer who loves to work with CSS, JavaScript and React.js!
 I am also loving UX Design more and more each day, and intend to specialize in this area once I have more experience.

-I've been living in Europe for five years.
+I've been living in Europe since end of 2015.
 I studied in Coimbra, Portugal and later moved to Lisbon and worked with marketing.
 Since I wanted to have a new adventure and new experiences, I came to Austria for a bootcamp in full-stack web development.
 After the bootcamp I got a job at an IT company and decided to stay in the amazing city of Vienna!
 I can't imagine a better home for me.